eftehassanpp/simple-datadome-deober/README.md

 ## About <a name = "about"></a>

+**Now works with slider inter and tags**

 <p>
-Its a very simple and beginner Node js project to deobfuscate tags.js/captcha current working version for tags <b>4.43.3-next</b>, for slider <b>v1.15.8</b>
+Its a very simple and beginner Node js project to deobfuscate tags.js/slider captcha/interstitial current working version for tags <b>4.43.3-next</b>, for slider <b>v1.15.8</b>
 it usage libraries like "vm","jsdom" and widely used js AST processing library "@babel"
 </p>